nullhardware/nullhardware-website/_inprogress/net-dns.md

 ---
 title: DNS
-headline: DNS Basics
+headline: DNS Fundamentals
 description: Notes on DNS.
 date: 2022-10-27T17:33:13.355Z
 author: nouman
-mermaid: true
 draft_img: /img/drafts/DSC05499_500_501_fused-4.jpg
 tags:
   - networks
   - dns
 ---
+## Introduction

+Over the last year, I have been meaning to get back into cybersecurity but as life would have it, I couldn't dedicate much time without detracting from existing obligations and responsibilities.
+The last month has seen an increase in my leisure time and as such I have finally been able to devote some time and resources to refamiliarise myself with the field.

+In this post, I'll go over fundamentals of Domain Name System (DNS).
+The content below is not meant to be a deep dive into the inner workings of DNS but is meant more as a gentle introduction for beginners or a quick refresher for those of us returning to the world of networking and cybersecurity after a prolonged absence.

+## What is DNS?

-The Domain Name System (DNS) resolves domain names of internet sites with their underlying IP addresses.
+DNS resolves domain names of internet sites with their underlying IP addresses.
 DNS is analogous to a phone book for the internet whereby it permits translation of human-friendly hostnames into IP addresses.

 ```mermaid
 graph LR;